Bit-2310/Bio-TinyRecursiveModels/README.md

 **Objective — test whether the Tiny Recursive Model’s halting/recursion stack helps ClinVar pathogenicity prediction.
 Final result (Oct 2025): logistic regression still wins (ROC AUC 0.959 / accuracy 0.896) while the best TRM run trails slightly (ROC AUC 0.951 / accuracy 0.887, ~17 M params).**

+Along the way we proved a few things:

+- The TRM architecture can be repurposed from ARC puzzles to real ClinVar data on commodity hardware (RTX 3050, 4 GB VRAM).
+- A fully reproducible 100 k-variant pipeline (phenotypes, provenance, ablations, Hydra sweep tooling) fits in an open repo.
+- Careful evaluation sometimes says “stick with the simple model” — and that clarity is a positive outcome.

 > The core training loop, halting logic, and attention layout follow Samsung
 > SAIT Montréal’s Tiny Recursive Models.
 We keep their architecture intact
 > and swap the ARC puzzle inputs for ClinVar-derived feature tokens.